-You Can Still Make A Difference

-While careers in public service may not be as fashionable as they were a decade ago, such careers can be very rewarding and personally satisfying.
+You Can Still Make A Difference While careers in public service may not be as fashionable as they were a decade ago, such careers can be very rewarding and personally satisfying.

 After just three months of intensive training at The Institute for Paralegal Training, you will be prepared to work in government agencies, public service organizations and law firms as a Legal Assistant in the fields of Administrative and Public Law or Criminal Law.
 You will do work traditionally performed by attorneys.
-You will work in the dynamic field of government legislation and regulation and be involved in such areas as: Environmental Law, Food Drug and Health Law, Crimina
+You will work in the dynamic field of government legislation and regulation and be involved in such areas as: Environmental Law.
+Food Drug and Health Law.
+Criminal A & L Dean bolds meeting The Dean of the College of Arts and Letters at Notre Dame will hold a general meeting for all interested freshman tonight at 7:30 at the Center for Continuing Education.
+Topics to be covered include an overview of the College, its requirements, and the many departments in the College.
+The General Program of Liberal Studies and the Arts and Letters Preprofessional Program are among the special programs to be discussed.

-continued from page 4

-Armed Forces of Popular Resistance or FARP, the Organization of Volunteers for the Puerto Rican Revolution or DVRP, the Revolutionary Commandos of the People or CRP, and the Armed Forces for National Liberation of FALN, the oldest, dating to 1972.
-All five advocate independdence and a socialist government in Puerto Rico.

-The officials said the groups are organized in tight, clandestine cells of four to five people, with 12 to 16 people in each group.

-A & L Dean

-The Dean of the College of Arts

-and Letters at Notre Dame will hold

-a general meeting for all interested

-freshman tonight at 7:30 at the Cen-

-Topics to be covered include an

-overview of the College, its requirements, and the many departments in

-the College.
-The General Program of

-Liberal Studies and the Arts and Letters Preprofessional Program are

-among the special programs to be

-ter for Continuing Education.